 A full canopy and good ground cover have just become even more important.
 We already know that a good, fast ground cover is important to intercept the sunshine that goes to make the best yields.
 And it has also been appreciated for some time that a good canopy can prevent the emergence of those annoying, late-germinating weeds, such as Fat Hen, that can make crops look so untidy – in some cases even saving the last spray.

-In April this year, the only effective control for wheat bulb fly larvae (Chlorpyrifos) was withdrawn.
+In April 2016 , the only effective control for wheat bulb fly larvae (Chlorpyrifos) was withdrawn.
 If there is open ground between the rows in the sugar beet crop in July and August, as with some of the new very erect varieties, the wheat bulb fly can lay its eggs and this will detrimentally impact any following wheat crop.
-A full canopy, such as found in Haydn and particularly Pasteur prevents this.
+A full canopy, such as found in Haydn, Pasteur, Degas and particularly Landon can help to prevent this.

 Sugar Beet Seed Treatment